Former Biden advisers call for ‘new’ covid strategy

 Rather than continuing in “a perpetual state of emergency,” he and the others argue, the United States must shift to a strategy of seeking to live with the virus by suppressing its peaks, rather than attempting to eliminate it.

-Asked on Thursday whether Biden believed the virus was here to stay, and whether health officials had read the JAMA articles, White House press secretary Jen Psaki said “the president’s ultimate goal continues to be to defeat the virus.”
+Asked on Thursday whether Biden believed the virus was here to stay, and whether health officials had read the JAMA articles, White House press secretary Jen Psaki said, “the president’s ultimate goal continues to be to defeat the virus.”

 “Right now, our approach is to … continue to press for what we know has worked to date, which is to get people more vaccinated, get people boosted, [and] wear masks when recommended by the [Centers for Disease Control and Prevention],” Psaki said at a news briefing.
 She added that Biden had also taken steps to expand the nation’s treatments against the virus, including purchasing large quantities of new antivirals to keep higher-risk people from getting seriously ill.

-The advisers’ effort to rethink the federal response comes amid experts’ growing realization that neither vaccinations, nor infections appear to confer lasting immunity against the coronavirus.
+The advisers’ effort to rethink the federal response comes amid experts’ growing realization that neither vaccinations nor infections appear to confer lasting immunity against the coronavirus.
 Some also express frustration the White House has squandered opportunities to contain the virus as the administration approaches its first anniversary.
 About 44 percent of Americans disapprove of Biden’s handling of the pandemic, according to a poll conducted between Nov.
 30 and Dec.
 6 by NPR and Marist College, up from 28 percent in March 2020.

 “I think they have pursued a very vaccine-centric approach,” said Celine Gounder, an infectious-disease doctor at New York University who served on Biden’s advisory board, faulting the White House for not investing more in tests, treatments and other public health protections to blunt the pandemic.
 “No one wants to face up to the reality: You can pay for it with prevention, as we’ve outlined, or you can pay for it on the back end, which is the American way.”